High uric acid level

 - Drinking too much alcohol

-- Drinking too much soda or eating too much of foods that contain fructose, a type of sugar
+- Drinking too much soda or eating too much of foods that have fructose, a type of sugar.

 - Genetics also known as inherited traits